Storytelling for business and pleasure 2

 How will I be taught, and will there be any work outside the class?

-In group exercises with some solo attempts to improvise, read, and perform stories.
+There will be group exercises with some solo attempts to improvise, read, and perform stories.
+Some planning for the next class may be required.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.